Emulator Issues #5170

 My copy is certainly illegal, but my limited understanding of forums and such did not help me to differentiate your forum from others that deal with cracked stuff.
 Apologies for offending you.

 Many thanks for recommending the official forums even though I think you could have used better manners to do so, and avoiding calling me a kid as I am certainly older than you.
 But that, I think you do not care.
 Telling off a kid is easier than explaining and using pedagogy, uh?
 Can I buy real roms?
 I'll go for it then!
 Or just not bother using Dolphin...

-#4 Updated by DimitriPilot3 almost 8 years ago
+#4 Updated by DimitriPilot3 over 8 years ago

 For your information (no rudeness intended):